 The assessment identifies that the site is would unlikely be suitable for infiltration.
-The proposals therefore involve routing the surface vegetated attenuation before pipes into basins discharging into the existing surface water network at restricted rates.
-Due to the site the drainage strategy considers splitting the site into topography. catchments. with the southern portion routing surface water towards Common Mead Lane and the norther portion routing towards the low point in the north-western corner of the site.
+The proposals therefore involve routing the surface water via pipes into vegetated attenuation basins before discharging into the existing surface water network at restricted rates.
+Due to the site topography, the drainage strategy considers splitting the site into two catchments, with the southern portion routing surface water towards Common Mead Lane and the norther portion routing towards the low point in the northwestern corner of the site.